vijayrajpanchall/matic-docs/docs/maintain/validate/run-validator-ansible.md

 Open for editing `vi /var/lib/bor/config.toml`.

-In `config.toml`, ensure the static-nodes parameter has the following values:
+In `config.toml`, ensure the trusted-nodes parameter has the following values:

 * `"enode://sentry_machine_enodeID@sentry_machine_ip:30303"` — the node ID and IP address of Bor set up on the sentry machine.

   To get the node ID of Bor on the sentry machine:

   1. Log into the sentry machine.
-  1. Run `bor bootnode -node-key /var/lib/bor/data/bor/nodekey`, this command only works while bor is not running.
-If the ip address is `0.0.0.0` then replace it with external facing ip address
+  1. Run ```bor bootnode -node-key /var/lib/bor/data/bor/nodekey```, this command only works while Bor is not running.
+If the IP address is `0.0.0.0`, replace it with external facing IP address

   Example: `"enode://a8024075291c0dd3467f5af51a05d531f9e518d6cd229336156eb6545581859e8997a80bc679fdb7a3bd7473744c57eeb3411719b973b2d6c69eff9056c0578f@188.166.216.25:30303"`.

-Save the changes in `config.toml`.
+Save the changes in `config.toml` file.

 ## Set the owner and signer key